In March 2018, Dr. Ash Routen will be leading a two-man team to Siberia in an attempt to traverse Lake Baikal unassisted

 Adventure and Dr. Ash Routen

-Routen is a traveling being in that it seems as if he’s just as at home in Leicester, England as he is on the ice somewhere in a remote part of the world.
-Most of explorers and mountaineers are; there is something to be said about the soul of an adventurer.
-Everywhere they go, they leave a part of them; everywhere they leave, they take a piece of it with them.
+Routen is a traveling being.
+It seems as if he’s just as at home in Leicester, England as he is on the ice somewhere in a remote part of the world.
+Most explorers and mountaineers are; there is something to be said about the soul of an adventurer.
+Everywhere they go, they leave a part of them behind; everywhere they leave, they take a piece of it with them.
 In this way, adventurers are perpetually and poetically connected to the environment and the world.

 According to Routen, when asked why he enjoyed adventuring, he said: